Globally, Mariah Carey is still dominating Christmas

-However, Billboard’s Hot 100 is based on data collected on US purchases, streams, and downloads.
-Globally speaking, there’s one song that still dominates.
+Billboard’s Hot 100 is based on data collected on US purchases, streams, and downloads.
+Globally speaking, however, Mariah still dominates.

-Love it or loathe it, Mariah Carey’s “All I Want For Christmas Is You” is the top track globally, coming in at #1 on Billboard’s Global Hot 200 chart.
-Lee’s hit comes in at #4 on the global chart.

 Carey’s hit isn’t the only divisive song on the “Global Hot 200.”
-The 80s duo Wham has the #2 position with “Last Christmas,” a song whose fame or infamy has even spawned a yearly competition called “Whamageddon.”
+The 80s duo Wham has the No. 2 position with “Last Christmas,” a song whose fame or infamy has even spawned a yearly competition called “Whamageddon.”

 Carey released the hit on her 1994 album “Merry Christmas.”
 At one time, it was the best-selling digital single by a woman and the overall best-selling holiday digital single.